infostellarinc/stellarstation-api/README.md

 found [here](https://grpc.io/docs/guides/auth.html).
 Note that if the key has been revoked on the console, it will not be usable to authenticate with the API.

-The `grpc-auth` and `google-auth-library-oauth2-http` libraries can be used to easily setup authentication of an API client.
+For Java, the `grpc-auth` and `google-auth-library-oauth2-http` libraries can be used to easily setup authentication of an API client.

 ```java